My notes from the Gary Illyes Q&A @ Bay Area Search

 Then, the snippet algorithm reconstructs the snippet from there.
 There’s no magic behind it.

 The actual magic comes in when filtering out bad passages.
-We have a list of “bad” tokens that the snippet algo is not allow to draw from.
+We have a list of “bad” tokens that the snippet algo is not allowed to draw from.

 Featured Snippets come from an extra algo that bids for that location.